ritzzii/hello-mars/README.md

 ______________________________________________________________________________________________________________

 **Here's some basic shizz:**

-Version Control: A system that allows the developers to save and track the changes made to a project.
+**Version Control**: A system that allows the developers to save and track the changes made to a project.

-GIT: A version control system used to manage developer projects of all sizes (created in 2005 to help developers contribute and share code in a way that is fast, efficient and inexpensive.)
+**GIT**: A version control system used to manage developer projects of all sizes (created in 2005 to help developers contribute and share code in a way that is fast, efficient and          inexpensive).

+**GITHUB**: Git Hub is a cloud based repository hosting service that allows developers to share the local code with the world.

 ______________________________________________________________________________________________________________
 1. On GitHub, saved changes are called commits.